 Intel has done plenty of live VR broadcasts for various events before, but the scale to which it's doing them at the Winter Olympics is new, says Aufhauser.

 Scale is an apt word in more ways than one.
-We donned the Gear VR to watch the Women's Snowboard Halfpipe Final live broadcast on Monday.
+We donned the Gear VR to watch the live Women's Snowboard Halfpipe Final broadcast on Monday.
 Choosing from four different camera angles, we were able to position ourselves at the starting gate, at two points along the top of the halfpipe, and at the finish.

-The perspectives gave a breathtaking sense of the scale of the halfpipe and the heights the athletes reach as they soar into the air.
+The perspectives gave a breathtaking sense of the scale of the halfpipe and the heights the athletes reach as they soar through the air.
 We could almost feel how crisp the air was, how dazzling the sun must have seemed, and how excited the crowd was, since we could hear their chatter in place of NBC's TV commentary.

 On the flip side, it was difficult to locate the competitors and figure out when the action was taking place.
 Without the curated camera angles and commentary of TV (however tiresome it can become), we were left on our own to figure out how to take in the event itself.
 Yes, it was immersive, and the scale of the halfpipe and size of the mountain were impressed upon us, but it wasn't an optimal set-up to actually watch the competition unfold.